 Because what we’ve got here is a movie where the Alucard ruse fails immediately.
 Where Dracula has a foolproof underwater hiding place for his coffin and then for no reason moves it onto dry land where the good guys can find it.
 Where Drac & Kay concoct the stupidest possible cover story to keep curious locals away from the house (“We’re scientists now.
 We need total privacy to conduct experiments”).
 Where Drac kills the old man who owns the plantation so that his future wife can inherit it but doesn’t bother stepping on the cigar that is about to burn the place down.

 So who knows.
 Maybe it is fully aware, undercutting Gone With the Wind superfans, the state of race relations in the American South 1865-1943, and “white privilege” in general.
-Orrrr maybe it is truly moronic, not even aware that it is about a vampire dumb enough to move to the one U.S. state so religious, the counties are called “parishes.”
+Orrrr maybe it is truly moronic, not even aware that it is about a cross-fearing vampire dumb enough to move to the one U.S. state so religious, the counties are called “parishes.”

 Airtight fact: This movie has terrific CGI.
 We see vampires turn into bats, into smoke, into skeletons.
 There’s no panning away, we watch it happen—a big step forward since ’31.
 Plus this movie gets genuinely creepy/cool a couple times.
 There’s a scene of Dracula drifting over the waters of the swamp, and a shot of Kay sitting alone in bed—moments ghostly, moody, memorable.
 If only Bela Lugosi had played the man.
 He deserves to be in those moments, and he might have exerted his weirdness all over this sequel and made it great instead of the jumbled footnote it is.